• Skip to main content

 Definition and meaning of “nan sai desu ka”

-• nan sai desu ka – 何歳ですか/何才ですか (なんさいですか) : a Japanese expression for ‘how old are you?’
+• nan sai desu ka – 何歳ですか/何才ですか (なんさいですか) : a phrase meaning ‘how old are you?’ in Japanese.

-• nan – 何 (なん) : an indefinite demonstrative pronoun meaning ‘what’ in Japanese.
-It is quite often used in Japanese questions.
+• nan – 何 (なん) : an interrogative pronoun meaning ‘what’ in Japanese.
+This is often used in Japanese questions.

-• desu – です : an auxiliary verb put after a noun, adjective, or phrase to make it polite.
-In this expression, it is put after the noun phrase, “nan sai”, to make it sound polite.
+• desu – です : an auxiliary verb used after a noun or adjective to make it polite.
+Probably, this is well known as a part of Japanese desu form.
+In the phrase, this is used after “nan sai” to make it sound polite.

-• ka – か : a sentence-ending particle put at the end of a sentence to make a question.
-As its grammatical definition suggests, it is put at the end of the expression to make the question.
+• ka – か : a sentence-ending particle used at the end of a sentence to make a question.
+As the definition suggests, this is used at the end of the phrase to make the question.

-From these four components, we can understand that “nan sai desu ka” is literally a polite expression for “what age?”
-It can be translated into English as “how old are you?”
+From these four components, we can understand that “nan sai desu ka” is literally the polite phrase for ‘what age?’ in Japanese.
+This literal interpretation is very close to the actual meaning.

 Example #1: how to say “how old are you?” in Japanese